We checked into the Liz Hotel and unfortunately they didn’t have complimentary breakfast but, they did have fantastic taste in headboards.

-The front desk ladies were English speaking and helpful when it came to questions about navigating the city, except for when one of them told us to take a cab to the grocery store, which it was a seven minute walk away.. the cab driver definitely judged us.
+The front desk ladies were English speaking and helpful when it came to questions about navigating the city, except for when they told us to take a cab to the grocery store, which was a seven minute walk away.. the driver definitely judged us.

 I wish we would have taken a moped to the grocery store, since these motorized vehicles seem to be part of the culture in Taipei.
 I saw every type of person riding a moped – business men, ladies in flip flops and (my favourite) entire families; dad would be driving, mom would be behind the dad eating a bowl of wontons, dog at their feet, son sitting behind the mom reading a book, daughter texting while sitting on her brother’s lap facing sideways.
 Kudos.

 Although, the sound of mopeds do echo throughout the entire city (day & night) so, if you’re not into constant loud noises, perhaps Taipei wouldn’t be for you?

 The first night in Taipei we went to the Liaoning Street Night Market!
 It was an overwhelming experience.
 There was so much going on!
 Shopping, food, people, music and to think, THEY HAVE THIS EVERY NIGHT?!
 They just close down the streets and casually turn it into a bustling market?!